Blu DeTiger

-Blu DeTiger (born February 22, 1998) is an American singer-songwriter, bass guitar player, record producer, and DJ based in New York City.
+Blu DeTiger (born February 22, 1998) is an American singer and bass guitarist based in New York City.
+She has released one EP, How Did We Get Here?
+(2021) and one studio album, All I Ever Want Is Everything (2024).

 Early life

-DeTiger was born in New York City and grew up in NoHo, Manhattan.
-Her older brother suggested the name 'Blu' when she was born and her parents went along with it; her surname comes from her Dutch father, who is a visual artist.
-She started playing bass guitar at 7 years old, inspired by her brother Rex, who played drums, and she was enrolled in School of Rock from age 7 to 13.
-Through that program, she played at CBGB at age 7.
+DeTiger was born in New York City and was raised in NoHo, Manhattan, the daughter of visual artist Jonny DeTiger.
+Her older brother Rex suggested the name Blu when she was born, and her parents agreed.
+She started playing bass guitar at the age of seven, inspired by Rex, who played drums, and she was enrolled in School of Rock until the age of 13.
+Through that program, she played at CBGB at the age of seven.
 Until she was 14 years old, her family spent summers in Ibiza, which exposed her to DJs and house music.
-She was also influenced by funk music and disco music and, when she was 13 or 14, she learned slapping.
-Throughout middle school and high school, DeTiger played in bands with kids generally older than her.
+She was also influenced by funk and disco music, and in her early teens, she learned slapping.
+Throughout middle school and high school at the Dalton School, DeTiger played in bands with students who were usually older than her.

-DeTiger attended New York University Tisch School of the Arts for two and a half years, including a year at the Clive Davis Institute of Recorded Music, before dropping out to tour and promote her music.
+DeTiger attended New York University Tisch School of the Arts for two and a half years, including a year at the Clive Davis Institute of Recorded Music, before withdrawing to tour and promote her music.
 She was mentored by Steven Wolf.
-As a student, she DJ'd at clubs in Manhattan, playing disco, house and funk where she would simultaneously improvise playing bass lines over the songs.
+As a student, she occasionally acted as a Manhattan club DJ, playing disco, house and funk and simultaneously improvising bass lines over the music.